-Quality signage is provided at the main park entrance to help orientate the visitor
+Quality signage is provided at the main park entrances to help orientate the visitor, although there are plans for a further upgrade of signage in the form of interpretive panels, finger posts and signs.

 Access Target Groups

 Chelmsford's Parks are open to all and we encourage community use of the parks and green spaces throughout the City.